madebysource/lesshat-devstack/readme.md

 3. Code!

 ## Grunt tasks
 1.	`grunt` – for production.
-It will prompt you for new version, update package.json, bower.json, header inside lesshat.less and also creates git tag.
-Then it builds mixins from mixins folders, test them and also it creates prefixed version.
+It will prompt you for new version, update package.json, bower.json, header inside lesshat.less and also create git tag.
+Then it builds mixins from mixins folders, test them and also it create prefixed version.
 Finally it builds documentation. **Don't use it for contribution.**
 2.	`grunt contrib` – for contribution.
-It same like above, but doesn't prompt you for new version. **Use this for contribution**
+It's the same like the one above, but doesn't prompt you for new version. **Use this for contribution**
 3.	`grunt version` – changes version in package.json, bower.json and in lesshat.less and lesshat-prefixed.less files and it also creates git tag. **Don't use it for contribution.**
 4.	`grunt generate` – mixin generator.
 It creates folder, mixin file, test file and also doc file.
-Please use it for crating new mixins.
+Please use it for creating new mixins.
 5.	`grunt dev` – great for development.
 It just builds mixins and test them.
-6.	`grunt build` – awesome for developemnt.
+6.	`grunt build` – awesome for development.
 It just builds mixins.

 ## About mixins